 HIPAA is dedicated to protecting patient health information, but cybersecurity is only a portion of what the law covers, and

 HIPAA’s security standards were not written for an IT audience.
 Avoiding specific technical language means the law changes with the times and allows organizations to adopt new technologies that help them meet HIPAA requirements.
-This approach provides flexibility, but it also makes HIPAA compliance challenging—IT professionals have to translate HIPAA into IT terms to determine what steps they need to take to become compliant.
+This approach provides flexibility, but it also makes HIPAA compliance challenging.
+IT professionals have to translate HIPAA into IT terms to determine exactly what steps they need to take to become and stay compliant.